19 Captivating Spanish Short Stories from Beginner to Advanced

 The story is in the present tense and is written clearly.
 It’s also accompanied by an English translation and clearly-spoken Spanish audio with a rather natural-sounding accent.

 Check out all the other short stories for absolute beginners available on the Learn Practical Spanish Online website.

 2. “Tairon el super tramposo” by Hans Wilhelm

 This fun little tale is perfect for younger Spanish students as there are large illustrations matching the written text.

 Tairon, a large and dominating dinosaur, cheats at all of the games that the other dinosaurs had planned for their fun weekend away—but the other dinosaurs decide to play a clever trick on Tairon.
 In the end, he learns a valuable lesson.

-The story uses some simple past tense constructions so it’s a good pick for reinforcing this grammar topic.
-It’s also a good basis to start a class discussion about what everyone did last weekend.
+The story uses some simple past tense constructions so it’s a good pick for practicing this grammar topic and getting exposed to its various uses in different contexts.

 You’ll find a few more charming, illustrated short stories for beginners like this one available on the Children’s Library website.
 Although the Spanish selection isn’t massive, the stories are very high quality and perfect for younger students.